What Is Motor Trade Insurance?

 What Does Motor Trader Insurance Cover?

-Just like any other type of insurance, the cover provided by each motor trade insurance policy will differ depending on the particular risks you face.
+Like any other type of insurance, the cover provided by each motor trade insurance policy will differ depending on the risks you face.
 Given the diverse range of businesses in the motor trade, the cover and costs can vary enormously.
 However, it will typically include all or some of the following:

 Road risks

-A road risks policy allows you to drive your own vehicles as well as those you don't but are using to carry out your motor trade activity, whatever that may be.
-If your business doesn’t require vehicles to be driven on public roads then you could consider parts only cover.
+A road risks policy allows you to drive your own vehicles and those you don't but are using to carry out your motor trade activity, whatever that may be.
+If your business doesn’t require vehicles to be driven on public roads, you could consider parts-only cover.

 Parts only cover

-Usually, third party is the most basic level of motor trade insurance cover available, but depending on the nature of your business, you may also have the option to choose ‘parts only’ cover.
+Usually, the third party is the most basic level of motor trade insurance cover available.
+Still, depending on the nature of your business, you may also have the option to choose a ‘parts only’ cover.
 This does not provide legal protection when taking customers’ vehicles out on the road.

 Combined motor trade insurance

-This type of policy provides cover for road risks as well as equipment and even your premises.
-It may be cheaper to take out combined motor trade insurance rather than several separate policies.
+This type of policy covers road risks, equipment, and even premises.
+Taking out combined motor trade insurance rather than several separate policies may be cheaper.

 Employer’s liability

-This cover is a legal requirement for any business that employs one or more members of staff, regardless of whether they’re driving vehicles or not, and can be added to your standard motor trade insurance policy.
+This cover is a legal requirement for any business that employs one or more staff members, regardless of whether they’re driving vehicles or not, and can be added to your standard motor trade insurance policy.

 Public liability insurance

-This is another type of cover that can be included as part of a single motor trade insurance policy.
-This will protect you and your employees against claims made by members of the public.
+This type of cover can be included in a single motor trade insurance policy.
+It will protect you and your employees against claims made by members of the public.

 Product liability